Barberio et al., 2017 - Comments

 "Barberio et al. (2017a) evaluated fluoride effects on TSH levels in children and adults combined and found no relationship between fluoride exposure (measures in urine and tap water) and TSH levels."

-Did the authors supply actual data comparing TSH levels to urinary fluoride levels?
+Did the authors actually compare TSH levels to urinary fluoride levels?

 Although the data from Cycle 3 was available for such a direct comparison, TSH values were assigned to three categories instead: low-normal-high.